UnCaptcha/UnCAPTCHA/README.md

 ## Instructions to Run

+We have pre-saved trained models to `models/ocr` and `models/segmented`!
+Follow the instructions below to recreate our results.

 ### 1. Preprocessing

 ### 2. Running the models

-To train and test the segmentation model, simply run `code/main_segmentation.py`.
-This will save a trained model to `models/segmented`, and print out the reported accuracy.
+To train and test the segmentation (CNN) model, run `code/main_segmentation.py`.
+This will re-save a trained model to `models/segmented`, and print out the reported accuracy.
+To train and test the OCR (CRNN) model, run `code/main_ocr.py`.
+This will re-save a trained model to `models/ocr`, and print out the reported accuracy.